w3c/wai-quick-start/source/designing.html.erb.md

 <%= learn_more_start %>
 {:/}

+* [Easy Checks - Contrast ratio](/WAI/eval/preliminary.html#contrast): Explores this tip further and provides information on what to check for
 * [List of Contrast Ratio tools](/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html#visual-audio-contrast-contrast-resources-head): Tools to help in exploring color contrast
 * [Understanding SC 1.4.3 Contrast (Minimum)](/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html): WCAG 2.0 Success Criteria for color contrast
 * [Mr. Lee, Online shopper with color blindness](/WAI/intro/people-use-web/stories#shopper): Describes how a user with "color blindness" experiences the Web